otymartin/SweeterXcode/README.md

 ## Installation
 Save the `Shmoney.xccolortheme` file to `~/Library/Developer/Xcode/UserData/FontAndColorThemes`

-If 'FontAndColorThemes' folder does not exist, create it.
+If `FontAndColorThemes` folder does not exist, create it.